❮ Return to Our Work

 While House Democrats were rightly outraged, Carr’s background reveals his pro-industry alignment is hardly surprising.
 Before joining the FCC, Carr worked for Wiley Rein, a BigLaw firm whose telecoms clients include Viacom, AOL Time Warner, and all four of the regional Bell telephone companies.
 Founded by former FCC chairman Richard E. Wiley, the law firm specializes in hiring former and future FCC commissioners to defend telecom companies in regulatory lawsuits.
 Recently, Wiley helped their client Nexstar Broadcasting “persuade” the Supreme Court to affirm a previous FCC decision to repeal the newspaper/broadcast cross-ownership rule and the radio/television cross-ownership rule.

 The revolver problem in the FCC, however, goes far beyond just Carr and Wiley Rein.
 Regulators from both sides of the aisle have gone on to betray the public interest by pursuing industry careers where they help massive communications companies dodge laws these former officials once enforced.
 In our analysis of the past seven commissioners who left the FCC (stretching back to the early 2000’s), the Revolving Door Project found these officials went on to take board seats and high-level corporate advising spots in the telecom industry.
-They have even outright lobbied for telecom industry associations or law firms which represent the industry.
+They have even outright lobbied for telecom industry associations or law firms that represent the industry.

 Ajit Pai, FCC Commissioner from 2012 to 2016, Chairman from 2017 to 2021: With Ajit Pai at the helm of the agency, net neutrality was infamously repealed.
 Ajit Pai also approved the T-Mobile and Sprint Merger, as well as the Nexstar Media Group/Tribune Media merger.